 From the church’s vantage point, the body needs to know to include you when exercising the “one anothers” of the New Testament (Mark 9:50; John 13:34; Rom.
 12:10; 15:5, 7; 1 Cor.
 16:20; Gal.
 5:13; Eph.
 4:32; 5:19, 21; Col. 3:16; 1 Thess.
 5:11, 15; Heb.
 10:24; Jas.
 5:16; 1 Pet.
 4:9; 5:55).
 But for the uncommitted individual, the old adage is true—nobody ever washes a rental car.
 Therefore, “live in harmony with one another.
 Do not be haughty, but associate with the lowly.
 Never be wise in your own sight…If possible, so far as it depends on you, live peaceable with all” (Rom.
 12:16, 18). — Taken from The Gospel Project — Spring 2015 session eight.

-This Easter let us not take God’s grace and gift of salvation for granted.
-We must share it with the world!
+Fellowship is the key to church unity.
+We as Pawhuska FBC must strive to grow in fellowship with one another as we seek God’s direction together.
 I am excited about what God has in store for us here at Pawhuska First Baptist in 2015 and beyond.
 God has brought us all here together at this time for a mighty work.
 Be in constant prayer for discernment for understanding of what this work is.
 “Greater things are yet to be done in this city…” Be constant in prayer.
 Be actively seeking the welfare of Pawhuska (Jeremiah 29:4-9).
 In our mission and ministry at Pawhuska FBC, we must truly put Pawhuska First!
 It is in our name.
 It is our mission.